-Work is changing and in many cases the pace of change is increasing as workplaces grapple with responding to the aftermath of Covid-19 with the move towards hybrid working, plus political and economic challenges.
+The workplace has significantly changed in the last couple of years and in many cases the pace of change is increasing as workplaces grapple with responding to the aftermath of Covid-19, with the move towards hybrid working, plus political and economic challenges.
 Combined, this has the potential to put additional stressors on employees and undermine mental health.
-The recent guidelines issued by WHO around workplace mental health are intended to support organisations to make evidence based decisons around how to respond to, protect and support employee mental health and is built from a global evidence base.
+The guidelines issued last year by WHO around workplace mental health are intended to support organisations to make evidence based decisons around how to respond to, protect and support employee mental health and is built from a global evidence base.

 Within this report the recommendations for managers were identified as having the strongest evidence base and can be summarised as:

 - Train line managers to improve knowledge, attitudes and behaviours

 - Build this into a comprehensive programme, including refresher training

 - Engage senior leaders to support the cultural change

 The cost of mental health to the workplace continues to grow, estimated by Deloitte to be £56bn in 2022, an increase of 25% over 2020, driven by sickness absence, presenteeism, which is 4-4.5 x the cost of sickness and most significantly an increase in staff turnover due to mental health issues.
 It is a cost that most workplaces cannot ignore.